triggerdotdev/fetch-hero/README.md

 customMap.has("fetch-hero.default:GET:http://test.dev/foo"); // true
 ```

-You can supply a custom namespace using the `httpCache.namespace` option
+You can supply a custom namespace using the `cache.namespace` option

 ```js
 const customMap = new Map();